Therapy to Navigate a Midlife Transition

 These are beautiful, complex questions.
 According to master existential therapist, Irvin Yalom, there are four existential givens in life: Death, Freedom, Isolation, and Meaninglessness.
 Thoughts about these existential givens flow like an undercurrent throughout our lives.
 There are certain moments when we become more consciously aware of them.
 If you've lost a loved one, it can immediately bring clarity and a sense of urgency to live well.
 To focus on what matters.
 Other times, these existential givens are a little more subtle.
 Our desire for Freedom might present itself in a quiet restlessness at our workplace.
 Perhaps a stifled desire to explore and travel and create.
 Or maybe it's when you've settled well into your marriage and a sense of isolation creeps in with the growing monotony that is routine and stale intimacy.
 You might wonder about what the point is of your life and what you contribute.
 I want to begin by telling you that you are not alone in these concerns.
 These are the existential givens of life.
 You will be confronted by them in varying degrees throughout your existence.

 It can be difficult to find a renewed sense of groundedness on your own.
-We can help you explore your deep desires and internal conflicts and come to a more aligned and connected way of being.
+We can help you explore your deep desires and internal conflicts and come to a more aligned and connected way of being through life transitions.

 Wondering if these questions are too big and philosophical to tackle?